ITR Season 2025 Banner

 What is market capitalisation?

-Market capitalisation is a company’s aggregate valuation based on its current stock price and the total number of outstanding shares.
-You can determine market capitalisation by multiplying a company’s current share price by the firm’s total number of outstanding shares.
+Market capitalisation (Market Cap/MCAP) refers to the company’s total value based on its current stock price and outstanding shares.
+You can calculate the market capitalisation by multiplying a company’s current share price by the firm’s total number of outstanding shares.

-According to SEBI, listed companies ranked from 1st to 100th depending on market capitalisation are called large-cap.
-Moreover, listed companies ranked from 101st to 250th are called mid-cap, and those ranked from 250th onwards are called small-cap.
+According to SEBI, listed companies ranked from 1st to 100th, depending on market capitalisation, are considered large-cap, from 101st to 250th are called mid-cap, and from 251st onwards are called small-cap.

 You can calculate market capitalisation by multiplying the current share price with the total number of outstanding shares issued by the company.

-What are the different types of market capitalisation?
+What are the different types of classifications in market capitalisation?

-• Large-cap companies have a market capitalisation of Rs 20,000 crore or more.
-These are well-established companies with a significant market share.
+Large-cap companies have a market capitalisation of Rs 20,000 crore or more.
+They are well-established companies with a significant market share.

 What is the importance of market capitalisation?